Using Cruit Navigating Your Journey

 Common Questions

-Spending just 15 minutes a week in the Career Guidance Tool stops you from needing 100 hours of crisis job searching later.
-Think of it like making a small weekly deposit into your Professional Equity; it's much easier to steer a car that's already moving than to push one that has stopped completely.
+That small investment stops you from needing 100 hours of crisis job searching later.
+Think of it like making a small weekly deposit into your Professional Equity.
+It is much easier to steer a car that is already moving than to push one that has stopped completely.

 Take Control of Your Path